Franchisor vs. Franchisee: What’s The Difference?

 Pay Royalty Fees

-Owning a franchise can be a huge investment financially.
-A franchisee has to pay a significant franchise fee and ongoing royalties in order to have the rights to operate the franchise.
+Owning a franchise can be a huge investment.
+A franchisee has to pay a franchise fee and ongoing royalties in order to have the rights to operate the franchise.

 Leadership is critical to the success of any franchise.
-Employees must be trained in the franchisor’s operating system to ensure continuity.
-A brand is known for its similarities in all locations and franchisees need to uphold that continuity.
+Managers and employees must be trained to ensure efficiency.
+This goes back to the basics of what’s a franchise, which should have similarities in all locations and franchisees need to uphold that continuity.

 Advertise and Market the Business Locally